RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 Use the space bar or the Play <i class="fa fa-play"></i> and Pause <i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus on your client's paired device.

 On your device both the sound and full-screen eye movement are disabled.
 You see the indicator when the EMDR stimulus is running.
-You might hear the sounds from your client's device if they are using speakers, but it's unlikely that they will synchronize perfectly with the indicator.
+You might hear the sounds from your client's device if they are using speakers, but it's unlikely that they will synchronize perfectly with the indicator that you can see.

 Use the left arrow key <i class="fa fa-arrow-left"></i> to slow the stimulus when your client feels comfortable with the memory they are experiencing.
 Use the right arrow key <i class="fa fa-arrow-right"></i> to speed up the stimulus and block your client's unhelpful emotions, so they can experience their memories in more detail.